syncfusion-content/ej2-common-docs/ej2-javascript/installation-and-upgrade/installation-using-linux-installer.md

 4. You can launch the demo source and use the NuGet packages included in the Linux installer.

-5. Run the following command in linux machine to deploy the ASP.NET Core samples

-  **dotnet restore projectname -s \nuget** in order to restore.

 ## License key registration in samples